 Matched keyword: skull → Category: Human Remains.
 Clean, unambiguous match.

-Description: "Two women wearing medieval outfits stand side by side with a man."
+LLaVA description: "Two women wearing medieval outfits stand side by side with a man."

 The metadata extraction pipeline is a standalone contribution of this project, independent of content classification.
 For archival collections, structured, standards-aligned metadata is as important as content moderation — enabling discovery, cataloguing, long-term preservation, and integration with library management systems.

-Using tifffile, Pillow (PIL), and iptcinfo3, the pipeline extracts metadata across three levels for every TIFF image in the collection.
+Using tifffile, Pillow (PIL), and iptcinfo3, the pipeline extracts metadata across three levels for every archival image in the collection.
 All output fields are mapped to IPTC Core and Dublin Core schemas to ensure interoperability with the University Library's cataloguing systems.

 The POC establishes a working framework and clear performance baseline.
 The path forward depends on the scale and specificity required by the RIMS Committee and the University Library.
 The following options are recommended in order of increasing investment and capability.